 - The “Full View” format provides all of the details from the charity’s T3010 that are available to the public.
 This option is best for an in-depth look at a charity’s financial, program, and governance information.

 If the charity you are researching is not listed, it is either not registered or it may have had its registration revoked by CRA.
-To verify, you can go back to the basic search and search by “Canadian Revoked Charities” or call CRA at 1-800-267-2384.
+To verify, you can go back to the basic search and select “All” under Charity status or email CRA at CHARListings.LPRA@cra-arc.gc.ca.

 What Should I Look For on the T3010?

 - Board Composition.
 To be effective, a charity’s directors/trustees should be at arm’s length from each other and the charity’s management (“arm’s length” generally means not connected by blood relationship, marriage, common-law partnership, or adoption).
 This helps charities to avoid conflicts of interest and make decisions that are best for the charity.
 Section B on the T3010 asks charities to list each director/trustee, state their position on the board, and identify whether they are at arm’s length with other directors.
 Under “At arm’s length with other Directors, etc.?” the answer should be “Yes” for the majority of the board members.
 The board should also be large enough to provide adequate oversight of the charity but not too large that the individual directors are not given adequate time to speak and ask questions in meetings.
 Boards should not have less than five and not more than 15 directors.
 Some exceptions exist.
 Question C8 of the T3010 will indicate whether the charity has compensated any of its directors/trustees.
 If they have, you may want to investigate why a director has received compensation.
 Charity directors normally serve the charity a volunteer capacity.

 - Fundraising Practices.
 Question C7 of the T3010 reveals whether a charity has provided incentives (commissions, bonuses) for external fundraisers.
 CCCC standards do not permit this practice.